Syncx

 And in the time since the new Syncx brand launched, we’ve seen we’re on to something.

-First, because our clients have been so receptive—to the point where they are specifically seeking us out because of our democratized model.
+First, because our clients have been so receptive, specifically seeking us out because of our democratized model.
+And it works for them!
+Check out how we helped one hospital system realize $51M in savings.

 Second, because of how quickly we’ve been emulated.
 From the wording of our messaging to the color of our conference footwear, we’re seeing traditionally rigid, structured companies change their industry approach.

-It tells us healthcare is ready for a different way—has been eagerly waiting for it, in fact.
+It tells us healthcare eagerly waiting for a different way of doing things.
 And it reinforces our drive as a forward-doing innovator to transform the staffing ecosystem.
 Our ultimate hope, and goal, is to improve physician coverage to ensure communities in highest need are able to access top-quality providers.

 Resources